powebe/oTree/faq.md

 oTree is fairly stable, but some parts of oTree are still under development.
 If you encounter a bug in oTree, please email chris@otree.org.

-Also, make sure to upgrade otree-core frequently, to get our latest bugfixes.
+You should upgrade otree-core frequently, to get our latest bugfixes.
 We recommend doing this on a weekly basis.

 #### How can I contribute to oTree?